Failures of Human Attitude:

 Partly related to pride of choice, this is where people become so fixated on the all-importance of their choice that they actually come to believe that whatever they choose makes it true.
 The attitude has been surprisingly common, for example most major religions operate on the premise that if they believe it it's true without any need to hear what someone else has to say on the matter.
 Pride of belief, ie. that what is chosen must be true, is why very few people born into a religion ever question it or compare it to other offerings.

-In our experience, we've sometimes encountered a willingness to voice strong opinions on an issue without any desire to understand the facts of those issues first, as if opinion is more important than understanding.
+In our experience, we've sometimes encountered a willingness to voice strong opinions on an issue without any desire to understand the facts of those issues first, especially in issues ffecting others more than themselves.
 This is not uncommon: typically, in democratic elections, the Public is strongly encouraged to vote but not encouraged to research the issue they vote: agains as though opinion matters more than understanding.

 One of the greatest disappointments with society today is that a disinterest in higher level of truth has become a dominant attitude.
 It is common now to approach someone with some new discovery of truth, even in a topic undisputedly of utmost importance, and the receiver not be interested to hear it at that time or any other time.
 They generally welcome any improvements in technology, and welcome unlimited criticism of existing technology which might lead to an improvement, because they love the power of technology and value any increase in it.